loh1naalt/PerfectAudioWorks/README.md

 ## Known Bugs
 ~~1. **No sound output** if the program selects the default output, but your audio device is not set as system default.~~<br>
 **fixed** you can chose device to play on.
-But consider that it initially will play on default device
+But consider that it initially will play on default device <br>
 2. **Crash on progress bar seek**: spamming left/right arrow keys after making the progress bar active may cause a crash.

 ---